xCyberpunkx/Web3-Exploration---NeoSphere/README.md

 ## Key Features:

-Responsive and intuitive user interface
+Responsive and intuitive user interface<br>
-Navigation bar for easy access to different sections Information about Web3 technologies and services offered Showcase of products and projects related to Web3 Integration of custom cursor animation for enhanced user experience
+Navigation bar for easy access to different sections<br>
+Information about Web3 technologies and services offered<br>
+Showcase of products and projects related to Web3<br>
+Integration of custom cursor animation for enhanced user experience<br>

 Technologies Used:

-Frontend: React.js, Tailwind CSS, InertiaJs, NextJs
+Frontend: React.js, Tailwind CSS, InertiaJs, NextJs<br>
-Backend: Laravel
+Backend: Laravel<br>
-Database: MySql
+Database: MySql<br>
-Additional Tools: Framer Motion (for animations), React Router (for routing)
+Additional Tools: Framer Motion (for animations), React Router (for routing)<br>

-Contributing:
+Contributing:<br>
 Contributions to the project are welcome!
 If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.
 Please adhere to the project's coding standards and guidelines.

 ## License